Violet Tillard

-Violet Ellen Anstey Tillard (29 December 1874 – 19 February 1922) was a British suffragette, nurse, pacifist, supporter of conscientious objectors, international famine relief worker and devout Quaker.
+Violet Ellen Anstey Tillard (29 December 1874 – 19 February 1922) also known as Nelly Tillard was a British suffragette, nurse, pacifist, supporter of conscientious objectors, international famine relief worker and devout Quaker.

 Early life

 Tillard was born in British India in 1874 to Lieutenant-Colonel George Henry Tillard a former Indian Military Forces Officer, and his wife Louisa Fanny.
 She was known as "Till" to friends and family.
 She trained as a nurse at the Poplar and Great Ormond Street hospitals in London.

 Work with the Women's Freedom League

 Caravan tour

 Tillard became involved with the Women's Freedom League (WFL) in 1908 and soon rose to the position of Assistant Organising Secretary.
 From May to mid-October of that year she helped establish branches of the League on a caravan tour of the southeast counties of England, such as in Norwich.
 The 'Votes For Women' caravan tour passed through Kent, East Anglia, Surrey and Sussex.
 It was on this tour that Tillard met Muriel Matters who was to remain a lifelong companion.
 Matters would later write of her friend's courage, sympathy, generosity and selflessness, stating that Tillard, "set one a standard to live by".